 60. All students are required to acquaint themselves with communications from academic and professional services within the University.
-These may take the form of information published on MySuffolk, or by email, letter, phone or text.
+These may take the form of information published on Brightspace (or the equivalent online learning environment (OLE) in partner institutions), or by email, letter, phone or text.

-Applicant Portal / MySuffolk
+Applicant Portal / Brightspace